John Henson (puppeteer): Career

 As a child, Henson appeared in his father's Numerosity films for Sesame Street as a boy showcasing "10 bells" and in the film "Memories" for Bufferin as the narrator's son.
 Henson told biographer Brian Jay Jones that he was "a strange kid" with "an endless energy."
 According to Henson, "if you look at the old home movies, everyone's around and every once in a while you'd see this little blond blur just careen through the frame; that was me.
 I was just always going―and the faster the better."

-In an October 1987 interview with The Washington Post, Jim Henson spoke of his children and their work within the company; of John, Henson said: "John, the second youngest, does some work with us in New York, performing some of the big characters we do, such as Sweeetums."
+In an October 1987 interview with The Washington Post, Jim Henson spoke of his children and their work within the company; of John, Henson said: "John, the second youngest, does some work with us in New York, performing some of the big characters we do, such as Sweetums."

 By the late 1980s, Henson had taken over performing the body suit puppetry for Sweetums as Richard Hunt had become physically unable to do so.
 Hunt continued performing the dialogue for Sweetums until his death in 1992, after which Henson took over the character completely.
 Henson performed the part in Muppet*Vision 3D, with the dialogue looped by Hunt.
 In appearances after Hunt's death, such as the featured role in Muppet Treasure Island, Henson supplied both the puppetry and the voice.
 Henson was the primary performer of Sweetums for over a decade; his last performance of the character was for The Muppets' Wizard of Oz in 2005.
 The character has since transitioned to other performers.

 In addition to his performances in television and film projects, Henson made live appearances as Sweetums for a number of events, including a 1992 musical tribute to Jim Henson at Lincoln Center, the MuppetFest weekend in 2001, and at the unveiling ceremony for Kermit the Frog's star on The Hollywood Walk of Fame in 2002.
 Henson also made appearances in the original Coca-Cola Polar Bear suit built by Jim Henson's Creature Shop for Coca-Cola public relations tours, which sometimes involved the bear sledding and skiing.

 After Jim Henson's death in 1990, John, along with his brother and sisters, became a shareholder and active board member in The Jim Henson Company.
 He stayed involved in the company until his death in 2014.